flugel-it/moving-to-terraform/README.md

 Excellent!
 Terraform is working :D

-- Finally destroy everything we created
+- Now we destroy everything we have created.

 ```
 terraform  destroy -var-file example.tfvars